 Zinc has a number of functions in the body.
-It plays important roles in cell division and immunity and is essential for conversion of thyroid hormone T4 to its more active form T3.
+It plays an important role in cell division and immunity and is essential for the conversion of thyroid hormone T4 to its more active form T3.

 Vegetarians and those consuming excess alcohol are at higher risk of zinc deficiency than the general population.
 Medical procedures such as gastrointestinal surgery or conditions such as inflammatory bowel disease can also cause people to have trouble absorbing zinc.

-The good news is that taking supplements can help individuals with zinc deficiency.
-In individuals with low T3 and zinc deficiency, zinc supplementation improved T3 levels.
+The good news is that taking supplements can help individuals with zinc deficiency and provide thyroid support.
+In individuals with low T3 and zinc deficiency, zinc supplements improved T3 levels.
 Supplementation with zinc also normalized TSH levels in children with low zinc.

 If you think you might be at risk for zinc deficiency, seek testing from a qualified healthcare practitioner.
 Given that zinc supplementation can cause gastrointestinal symptoms and copper deficiency among other serious health issues, you’ll want to work closely with your healthcare provider to come up with a plan of action.
 Concurrent copper supplementation should be considered, especially at higher doses of zinc supplementation.